ac000/mtd-cli/README.md

 *\<file\>* is a file containing JSON in the appropriate format for the endpoint being used.

-*get-end-of-period-statement* is a slight oddball as this endpoint is the only one that takes an optional query string.
+*get-end-of-period-statement* takes an optional query string.

-The optional bit being the *start* & *end* dates.
-If you don't want to specify one or both of them use a '-' in place of one or both e.g
+Both the *from* & *to* parts are optional

-    $ mtd-cli sa get-end-of-period-statement XXXX1234567890 *start_date* -
+    $ mtd-cli sa get-end-of-period-statement XXXX1234567890 from=2020-01-01,to=2020-05-01

 **saac** takes various arguments, the first of which is the endpoint of the API